Control 3.13: Agent 365 Admin Center Analytics and Reporting

 | Inventory Export | Full agent list export from the All Agents page (CSV format).
 Functions as the primary examination evidence artifact for agent governance review.
 Captures agent name, publisher, platform, status, and owner for all deployed agents. |

 | Researcher with Computer Use Reporting | Configuration and usage reporting for the Researcher agent's Computer Use capability.
-Accessible at Agents > Researcher > Computer Use (Frontier only).
+Accessible at Agents > Researcher > Computer Use.
+Researcher with Computer Use is available via the Microsoft Frontier program (preview) as of February 2026 for tenants with Microsoft 365 Copilot licensing — verify current status against the Microsoft Frontier program page at edit time.
 Enables documentation of approved and excluded websites. |

 Key Configuration Points

-- Access Path: Microsoft 365 Admin Center > Sign in with Entra Global Admin or AI Administrator role > Left navigation "Show all" > Agents > Overview
+- Overview Access Path: Microsoft 365 Admin Center > Sign in with Entra Global Admin or AI Administrator role > Left navigation "Show all" > Agents > Overview

 - Inventory Export Location: M365 Admin Center > Agents > All Agents > Export button (top-right of agent list).
 Export includes all agents visible to the admin's role scope.